GSTechCon/GSTechCon.github.io/school/D315/section-3-network-security-operations/s3-network-security-operations.md

 * over the Internet, it typically means users won't have to deal with the keys, data is transmitted, and cannot be tampered with
 * MFA

+## Lesson 2.5 Data Hardware: Why and How
 ---